nicob87/flptdng/apps-python/ccxt-pro-kraken/README.md

 ```bash
 python watch_order_book.py --sym ETH/USD -s "2025-11-08"
 ```
+Date can be any date before the data was collected, it will replay the most recent snapshot.

 ### 4. View Collected Data
 Use the query script to view the collected data: